 Dermatologist Dr. Mikki Singh shares -

-- Also in winter, people tend to use a thick moisturiser, however with oily skin, it is better to use a mild moisturiser.
-It is better to avoid serums and oils and apply a mild lotion like Rheacalm.
-This is a really good product for oily skin or even if you have sensitive skin, it works wonders.
-When you use this product, it is mild on the skin and breakouts that happen on oily skin are significantly less.
-It would be a good idea to use and cleanse your face with water-based products when you’re using a lot of makeup which brides usually done due to multiple, functions.
+- In winter, people tend to use a thick moisturizer.
+However, with oily skin, it is better to use a mild moisturizer.
+It is better to avoid serums and oils and apply a gentle lotion like Rheacalm.
+This is a perfect product for oily skin, or even if you have sensitive skin, it works wonders.
+When you use this product, it is mild on the skin, and breakouts that happen on oily skin are significantly less.
+It would be a good idea to use and cleanse your face with water-based products when you’re using a lot of makeup which brides usually do due to multiple functions.

-- Usage of oil-free, non-comedogenic and water-based products can be very helpful.
-Micellar water to remove your make up would be a good idea and then it is ideal to wash the face and nourish the face with a mild moisturiser.
+- Usage of oil-free, non-comedogenic, and water-based products can be beneficial.
+Micellar water to remove your makeup would be a good idea, and then it is ideal for washing the face and nourishing the face with a mild moisturiser.

 - Tips for Brides With Acne Marks and Breakouts

-Being a bride must be really stressful and one might have multiple things to do but the last thing you would want is breakouts during the wedding.
-You should always remove makeup before you go to sleep, no matter how tired you are!
-Cleansing your face and nourishing it with a moisturiser are steps that you cannot miss.
+The last thing a bride-to-be wants is breakouts during the wedding.
+You should permanently remove makeup before you go to sleep, no matter how tired you are!
+Cleansing your face and nourishing it with a moisturizer are steps that you cannot miss if you want to remove acne marks.
 Most brides use a lot of concealers to cover up their acne and scars, so be very careful as primers and concealers are two makeup products that can suddenly break out into acne.
-Use the right make up so that you don’t see break outs closer to the wedding.
+Use the right makeup so that you don’t see breakouts closer to the wedding.

 Q. How to Take Care of Oily Skin in This Season?

 Shahnaz Husain shares, "In winter, the skin of the body also needs nourishing with oils.
-In the bygone days, 'ubtan' was made at home for skin care.
-First the body was massaged with til oil.
-Then home made ubtan was applied.
-This usually consisted of Wheat Bran (choker), gram flour (besan), yogurt (dahi) or cream of milk (malai) and a pinch of Turmeric (haldi).
-All these were mixed together and applied on the face and body, before bathing.
-The “ubtan” was washed off after half an hour, while bathing.
-It helped to clear the skin of dead cells, leaving it smooth, bright and almost translucent.
+In the bygone days, 'ubtan' was made at home for skincare.
+First, the body was massaged with til oil.
+Then homemade ubtan was applied.
+This usually consisted of Wheat Bran (choker), gram flour (besan), yogurt (Dahi) or cream of milk (malai), and a pinch of Turmeric (Haldi).
+All these were mixed and applied to the face and body before bathing.
+The “ubtan” was washed off after half an hour while bathing.
+It helped clear the skin of dead cells, leaving it smooth, bright, and almost translucent.

-Another ideal way is to tie ingredients in a clean cloth, wet the cloth slightly and then rub the cloth bag on the skin while bathing.
-Mix powdered milk, ground almonds (badaam), rice powder and rose petals.
-The ingredients work on your skin, gently cleansing it and leaving it soft, smooth and vibrant.
+Another ideal way is to tie ingredients in a clean cloth, wet the fabric slightly, and then rub the cloth bag on the skin while bathing.
+Mix powdered milk, ground almonds (badaam), rice powder, and rose petals.
+The ingredients work on your skin, gently cleansing it and leaving it soft, smooth, and vibrant.
 It also leaves the body naturally perfumed and as smooth as silk."